ExorEmbedded/docker-us02/README.md

 Option `--name us02` allows to easily control the container by name using the command line docker utility.

-Option `--net host` will bridge all network connections of the hosting machine.
-So it is possible to use avahi do resolve the target machine hostname (exoralterakit.local).
+Option `--net host` bridges all network interfaces of hosting machine.
+So it is possible to use avahi to resolve the starter kit hostname (exoralterakit.local).

 Option `-v /local/folder:/home/user/share` binds the host folder `/local/folder` to the container folder `/home/user/share`.